julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 ### Are these beliefs still alive?
 Yes—especially in rural areas, though rarely spoken aloud.

 ---

+House spirits were not companions.

+They were **conditions of survival**.

+And they are not gone, they just got quieter.

+---

 ## Sources & Further Reading